Changing your Queensland-born or adopted child's name before they turn 18

 Certificate options

 The application fee includes 1 free certificate.
-You have to pay for additional certificates.
+You have to pay for any additional certificates.

 Change of name certificates only provide some birth information, the new name and any previous change of name registered in Queensland by us.
 They are not proof of birth details—you can choose to change the details on your child’s birth certificate.